 From 1987 to 1990 Dr. Nash served by presidential appointment on the National Commission on Libraries and Information Science (NCLIS), an independent, permanent agency of the federal government.
 The commission advises the President and Congress on library/information issues.
 He has served on the editorial advisory board of Modern Age and is a Senior Fellow at the Russell Kirk Center for Cultural Renewal.
 Since 2004 he has been an Associate of the Hauenstein Center for Presidential Studies at Grand Valley State University.

-Dr. Nash is a member of Phi Beta Kappa, the Historical Society, the National Association of Scholars, the Calvin Coolidge Memorial Foundation, and the Churchill Centre.
+Dr. Nash is a member of Phi Beta Kappa, the National Association of Scholars, and the International Churchill Society.
+He serves on the national advisory board of the Calvin Coolidge Memorial Foundation.
 From 2006 to 2008 he served two terms as president of the Philadelphia Society, the nation’s oldest organization of conservative intellectuals.
 In 2008 he was the recipient of the annual Richard M. Weaver Prize for Scholarly Letters, created by the Ingersoll Foundation.